httnn/nih-plug-webview/README.md

 # nih-plug-webview

-**WIP**

-Implements a webview editor for [nih-plug](https://github.com/robbert-vdh/nih-plug).
+Implements a webview editor for [nih-plug](https://github.com/robbert-vdh/nih-plug) using [a custom fork](https://github.com/maxjvh/wry) of [wry](https://github.com/tauri-apps/wry).
-Currently only contains a macOS implementation.
+It currently works on macOS and Windows.

-Help is welcome!
+Contributions are welcome!

 ## Usage